 * The department provides a holistic review for each application.
 For those applicants who choose to submit GRE scores, these count as simply one data point among many.
 They are not used to filter out any applications.
 The absence of GRE scores in an applicant's dossier has no negative impact; when GRE scores are not submitted, the applicant will be assessed entirely on the basis of the required materials.

-If you have any questions about the graduate application process that cannot be answered by consulting the Frequently Asked Questions page, the Department of Philosophy website or The Graduate School's Admissions website, please feel free to email the Philosophy Graduate Program Coordinator, Tom Winters, at: firstname.lastname@example.org
+If you have any questions about the graduate application process that cannot be answered by consulting the Frequently Asked Questions page, the Department of Philosophy website, or The Graduate School's Admissions website, please feel free to email the Philosophy Graduate Program Coordinator at: firstname.lastname@example.org

 Back to top